 Carbs keep one charged up throughout the entire day as they release energy slowly and steadily.
 They are a rich source of proteins for vegetarians.

 This helps in the slowing digestion of food and in the regulation of blood sugar levels.
 They also help in regulating cholesterol levels.
-The soluble fibre in lentils absorb water and help in relieving constipation.
-The high fibre content helps in making you feel less hungry.
+The soluble fiber in lentils absorbs water and help in relieving constipation.
+The high fiber content helps in making you feel less hungry.

 Folate and magnesium present in lentils